 2005 – 2012

-The emblem, created by Richard Bruning and Josh Beatman, was known as the DC spin.
-In the center was the abbreviation “DC,” around which a vortex with one star revolved.
+The emblem, created by Richard Bruning and Josh Beatman, was known as DC spin.
+In the center was the abbreviation “DC,” around which a whirlwind with one star rotated.

 2012 – 2016

-The penultimate logo contained a black “C” with a blue “D” shaped sticker.
-At the bottom was the name of the company.
+The penultimate logo contained a black letter “C” with a blue sticker in the shape of the letter “D.” Below was the company name.

 2016 – today

-The new DC Comics branding builds on previous versions.
-This is the blue ‘DC’ lettering in a ring of the same color.
+The new branding of DC Comics builds on previous versions.
+It is a blue inscription “DC” in a ring of the same color.

 Font and Colors

-The publisher’s current logo appeared in May 2016.
-It was announced on the seventeenth and graced the cover of DC Universe: Rebirth Special # 1 within eight days.
-It looks minimalistic and consists of only two elements: a white circle with a blue outline and the lettering “DC.”
+The current publisher’s logo appeared in May 2016.
+It was announced on the seventeenth and adorned the cover of DC Universe: Rebirth Special #1 within eight days.
+It looks minimalist and consists of only two elements: a white circle with a blue outline and the inscription “DC.”
 There is no hint of a superhero theme.

 The abbreviation is made in a geometric font with large serifs and cut corners.
-The sharp curves inside the letters are the graphic embodiment of innovation.
-The blue and white range reflects creativity, experience, and professionalism.
+Sharp bends inside the letters are a graphic embodiment of innovation.
+The blue-white palette reflects creativity, experience, and professionalism.

 DC Comics color codes